-My journey and story is not different than hundreds of thousands of other students who have studied at the top colleges.
-However, it is worth sharing with other aspiring students who may have desire to do an M.B.A. from one of the top colleges.
+My journey and story are not different than hundreds of thousands of other students who have studied at the top colleges.
+However, it is worth sharing with other aspiring students who may have the desire to do an M.B.A. from one of the top colleges.

 A few takeaways from my own experience and journey:

 – Dream big and work hard to achieve it.
 Don’t sell yourself short by thinking you cannot do it.
 If others can do it, you can too!